cbushdor/-MyDefaultValues4Vim/README.md

 :PlugInstall
 ```

-Wait for the plugins to be downloaded and, installed properly! ;-)
+Wait for the plugins to be downloaded and, installed properly!

 # How to add a new *script*

 From now on, it is *highly* recommended that you create a file (that has a specific format name) that contains the new script.
-Don't mix/jumble with one of these files anymore (s.a i.e *~/.vimrc*, *$HOME/.vimrc* ... a dog won't find its children otherwise ;-) ) except for install (read *Installing this plugin with vim-plug*).
+Don't mix/jumble with one of these files anymore (s.a i.e *~/.vimrc*, *$HOME/.vimrc* ... a dog won't find its children otherwise) except for install (read *Installing this plugin with vim-plug*).
 Now we created a new plugin that Delete Trailing White Space in a file.
 Here is the file name that contains our script:  *DeleteTrailingWS_txt*.
 That file name respect the following format s.a * *_txt*.
 The * represents the plugin name followed by extension *_txt*.
 Now here is its content:

 ```
 function!
 DeleteTrailingWS()